Instrumental & Vocal Music

 Students are given the opportunity to participate in orchestra or band traditionally beginning in fourth grade.
 This year we will be starting our beginning music program in fifth grade, due to the pandemic.

-Students in the beginning music programs, elementary schools, attend one full band or orchestra rehearsal one day per week after school until 3:30pm.
+Students in the beginning music programs, elementary schools, attend one full band or orchestra rehearsal one day per week after school.
 Students are also pulled out during the school day for a small group lesson.

 Instrumental music continues at Highland Middle School with multiple bands and orchestras and various rehearsals and lessons.